 About Case for Kids

-Case For Kids is a nonprofit organization that will donate a personalized case to children in foster care into homes.
-Custom cases with each child’s first name will be packed with new clothes, homemade blanket, sheet set, toiletry items, stuffed animal, and an age appropriate Christian book for each child.
-We have formed partnerships with social workers in San Joaquin County, Foster Family agencies, schools, private citizens, and other local nonprofit organizations that help children.
-Through a personalized touch the community can improve a child’s self-esteem by replacing garbage bags as a form of luggage for foster children.
+Case For Kids is a nonprofit organization that will donate a personalized case to children in foster care.
+Custom cases with each child’s first name will be packed with new clothes, bedding, toiletry items, stuffed animal, and an age-appropriate Christian book for each child.
+We have formed partnerships with Social Workers, Foster Family agencies, Resource Families, private citizens, schools and the church community.
+Through a personalized touch, we can all bring a smile to a child in foster care by replacing garbage bags as a form of luggage and providing them with the new necessities they need to start their life over again.

-According to www.kidsdata.org, in the year 2014, there were over 1500 children in foster care in San Joaquin County.
-Children are often moved around the county with no permanency in any one city.
+According to www.kidsdata.org, in the year 2015, there were over 1500 children in foster care in San Joaquin County.
+Children are often moved around the county with no permanency in any placement.
 The children are of all ages from newborn to 18 years of age.
 It is not uncommon for a foster child to be placed in a home with little or no belongings.
 In most cases, children will arrive with a black plastic bag as their main source of luggage.

-Case For Kids is a program that is in direct response to the needs of foster children being placed in homes throughout our city.
-Oftentimes children are haphazardly placed because so few homes exist and more often than not the child is replacing another child, often feeling thrown into the system.
-The goal of Case For Kids is to help each children transition with a sense of warmth and with their own possessions in hand.
-The focus is slightly different for each child depending on age and gender but the goal remains the same; replace garbage bags with customized bins filled with new belongings for each child placed in a foster care home.
+Case For Kids is a program that is in direct response to the needs of foster children being placed in homes throughout the local area.
+Due to the lack of Resource families available, one child is often moving in as another child is moving out.
+This often leaves children feeling isolated and afraid in their new environment.
+The goal of Case For Kids is to help each child transition with a sense of warmth and with their own possessions in hand.
+The focus is slightly different for each child depending on age and gender, but the goal remains the same; replace garbage bags with customized cases filled with new belongings for each child placed in a Resource Family home.

 Lori Souza, the founder of Case For Kids, wanted to find a way to create a ministry for foster children that would be non-intrusive.
 After approximately 5 months of careful consideration and prayer, the name Case For Kids came about with a dual purpose in mind.
 That being said, Case For Kids was born.
 The name is obvious in the fact that we provide an actual case for children, but just like Jesus Christ, we are providing so much more.